A - Z Guidance

 We may consider applications for work offering respite care to the family of a disabled child or young person.

-As the core provision of respite care is a statutory responsibility, you will need to clearly show that the request cannot be met through statutory provision’.
+As the core provision of respite care is a statutory responsibility, you will need to clearly show that the request cannot be met through statutory provision.

 (See also: Statutory overlap, duplication, or substitution)

-Schools and school-time work
+Schools and Special Schools

-Schools and school-time work
+Schools and Special Schools

 We do not fund schools, academies, universities, pupil referral units (PRUs), or statutory educational establishments.
+We will consider applications from not-for-profit organisations that work within schools, or in partnership with them.

 School Exclusions